William Cubitt

 Disambiguations

-There are two principal difficulties in researching William Cubitt of Buxton 17th April 1791 – 28th October 1863.
+There are two principal difficulties in researching William Cubitt, of Buxton, 17th April 1791 – 28th October 1863.

 Firstly, disambiguating William Cubitt [of Buxton], brother of Thomas Cubitt and later Mayor of London, from his direct contemporary Sir William Cubitt [of Dilham – 10 miles or so from Buxton] the great railway engineer.
 They are often confused sometimes to quite a crazy extent, as in this extract from Change at Kings Cross, Hunter & Thorne, 1990, pg.
 60.